xzhayon/xzhell/README.md

                                                   -u Username or UID
   services                                        List services
 ```
-The tool is extremely helpful to access virtual environments from any path.
+The tool is extremely helpful to access virtual environments from any path:
 ```
 $ ls $appDir
 docker-compose.yaml ...